Sp0k/MySQL-Survival-Guide/README.md

 ** <em>All of these can also be done through workbench</em> **

 ## Inside MySQL-Server <a name="inside"></a>
-### Navigation
-You will need specific commands to traverse the dbms.
-They are listed below

 #### SHOW
 The equivalent of 'ls' in bash.
 ```mysql